SamKleiner/Pin-API-Programs/README.md

 This project focused on profiling, instrumentation, and performance analysis to identify bottlenecks in application runtime and memory complexity using perf and Intel's Pin.
+It was completed for Princeton University's COS375 course: Introduction to Computer Architecture.

 Part 1.
 Profiling with perf
 Measure hardware events (e.g., CPU cycles, cache misses).